-She also shared the myths and legends of vegetarian food in Hoi An, so that I could enjoy the food with a cultural spin.
+She also shared the myths and legends of Hoi An food, so that I could take a big bite out of Vietnamese culture while stuffing my face with delicious Vietnamese food.

 Banh Kep Stall